Inherited genes and specific cancers

 These syndromes are covered on this page in the other cancer type sections.

 Prostate cancer is now the most common cancer in men.
 The lifetime risk for a man in the UK is 1 in 9.
 Remember that it is most common over the age of 70 so your risk at 50 is much lower than this.
 Scientists have found a number of genes that increase risk of prostate cancer.
-At the moment there is only a test available for BRCA2 gene.
+At the moment there is only a test available for the BRCA2 gene.
 This gene is more commonly linked to breast and ovarian cancer.

 If you have a faulty BRCA2 gene, your risk of getting prostate cancer before the age of 65 is 7 times higher than a man without a faulty gene.
 After the age of 65 you have a 4½ times greater risk of prostate cancer than a man without a gene fault.

-The research into the BRCA1 gene which is also linked to breast and ovarian cancer is less clear and some studies have found that it doesn’t significantly increase the risk of prostate cancer.
+There has been research into the BRCA1 gene which is also linked to breast and ovarian cancer.
+The situation with prostate cancer is less clear and some studies have found that it doesn’t significantly increase the risk of prostate cancer.
 We need more research to find out.